AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 The rationale for this order is to go from the generic to the specific.
 This is a departure from the existing Ada model where aggregate override default initialization.
 In class records, there is no way to override default initialization - if initialization should only be done some times and not others, it is to be done in the constructor.
+With class records, aggreates are a shortcut for field by field assignment after iniitalization.

 For example: